aws-samples/amazon-sagemaker-secure-mlops/README.md

 You can find a recommended multi-account best practices in the whitepaper [Build a Secure Enterprise Machine Learning Platform on AWS](https://docs.aws.amazon.com/whitepapers/latest/build-secure-enterprise-ml-platform/aws-accounts.html).

 The solution implements the following multi-account approach:
-+ A dedicated AWS account (development account) per Data Science team and one Amazon SageMaker Studio domain per region per account
++ A dedicated AWS account (development account) per data science team and one Amazon SageMaker Studio domain per region per account
 + Dedicated AWS accounts for staging and production of AI/ML models
 + Optional usage of AWS Organizations to enable trust and security control policies for member AWS accounts